Posted October 29, 2025

-A graphic of Hooter with "Vote" in the background
+A graphic Hooter with "Vote" in the background

 Designed by Rose Caporaletti

-It’s not too late to make your voice heard.
+Make your voice heard!
 Election Day is Tuesday, Nov.
-5. Voting in person on that day is the last opportunity to cast your ballot in the 2024 presidential election.
+4. Voting in person on that day is the last opportunity to cast your ballot in the 2025 election.

 First, confirm your polling location and the voter ID requirements in your state.
 There are several polling places near campus, and you must go to your correct polling place to vote.
 Polling places in Philadelphia are open from 7 a.m. until 8 p.m.
 In Pennsylvania, voters are only required to present identification if it is their first time voting in their division—here is a list of acceptable forms of identification.